-A CT scan is safe for most people, though pregnant women shouldnt have one.
+A CT myelogram is safe for most people, though pregnant women shouldnt have one.

 Be sure to tell the doctor if you are pregnant or have a history of allergies (to medications, previous iodine injections, or shellfish), diabetes, asthma, a heart condition, kidney problems, or thyroid conditions.
-Also tell them if you take any blood thinning medication such as aspirin, Plavix, or Coumadin.
+Also tell them if you take any blood thinners such as aspirin, Plavix, or Coumadin.

 About 5% to 10% of patients experience side effects caused by the dye that include headache, nausea, and vomiting.
 Spinal fluid leak from the injection site can cause prolonged headache.
 A ‘blood patch’ may be used to seal the leak if the severe headache does not get better.

 How do I get the test results?